AssistantEngine/filament-assistant/README.md

 If you are interested in the **PRO Version** or would like to learn more about its implementation, please contact us at [contact@assistant-engine.com](mailto:contact@assistant-engine.com) for further details and access options.

+## Consultancy & Support

+Do you need assistance integrating Filament Assistant into your Laravel Filament application, or help setting it up?
+We offer consultancy services to help you get the most out of our package, whether you’re just getting started or looking to optimize an existing setup.

+Reach out to us at [contact@assistant-engine.com](mailto:contact@assistant-engine.com).

 ## One More Thing

 We’ve created more repositories to make AI integration even simpler and more powerful!
 Check them out: